BY KERRY BURKE AND DORIAN BLOCK DAILY NEWS STAFF WRITERS

 "It was a Saturday night and I was loaded," said Brand, 33, who works in advertising.
 "I haven't heard back from her since."

-Google's Gmail service called Mail Goggles - designed to prevent people from e-mailing while intoxicated - he signed up.
+So when Brand heard about a new feature of Google's Gmail service called Mail Goggles - designed to prevent people from e-mailing while intoxicated - he signed up.

 "I do that kind of stuff all the time," he said.
 "You're incredibly impulsive at three in the morning."